-The Solar System 550 is perfect for large indoor grow operations.
-The manufacturer, California LightWorks, has installed high efficiency LED’s from Osram and a highly advanced digital programming system.
+Solar System 550 is perfect for large indoor grow operations.
+The manufacturer, California LightWorks, has installed high-efficiency LED’s from Osram and a highly advanced digital programming system.

 From a single controller programming, you can set custom timing and spectrum parameters of an entire commercial grow.
-It can do that because it has unlimited daisy chaining capabilities.
+It can do that because it has unlimited daisy-chaining capabilities.
 Imagine being able to customize grow schedules for particular strains, at your fingertips.
-What’s neat is that the the controller is compatible with the entire Solar System series of LED lights.
+What’s neat is that the controller is compatible with the entire Solar System series of LED lights.

 This light heats up a bit, producing 1280 BTU. for flowering, with enough intensity to produce a substantial harvest from at least six large plants.
-Whether it’s one light for a home grow or a gigantic warehouse, this light is quite advanced compared to the rest of the market.
+Whether it’s one light for home growing or a gigantic warehouse, this light is quite advanced compared to the rest on the market.